Academics and learning

-Iowa State is taking a variety of steps to reduce the density of students, faculty, staff, and visitors on campus during the fall semester.
-These include:
+Iowa State is taking a variety of steps to reduce the density of students, faculty, staff and visitors on campus including:

-- By offering online and hybrid classes approximately half as many students will need to come to campus.
+- Offering online and hybrid classes, to bring approximately half as many students to campus.

-- Reducing classroom capacity to 50% or less of normal room capacity will reduce density in the classrooms.
+- Reducing classroom capacity to 50% or less.

-- Office return to workplace plans have more staff working remotely than a year ago.
+- Office return-to-workplace plans with more staff working remotely.

-- Classroom scheduling will identify small classrooms and their capacity as possible study spaces for students to take pressure off of the Library and other common areas.
+- Identifying small classrooms as study spaces to take pressure off of the library and other common areas.

-The transportation logistics and the site visits themselves for class field trips will be reviewed, approved, modified, or denied on a case-by-case basis at the college level, taking into account such factors as pedagogical value, risk management, and safety protocols.
-In compliance with Board of Regents and State of Iowa policies, the university could have travel restrictions in place for some or all of the fall semester.
-Because policy permitting or restricting travel may change with little or no advance notice, alternatives and contingencies for fall field trips should be considered.
+The transportation logistics, and the site visits themselves, for class field trips will be reviewed, approved, modified, or denied on a case-by-case basis at the college level, taking into account such factors as pedagogical value, risk management, and safety protocols.
+Because policy permitting or restricting travel may change with little or no advance notice, alternatives and contingencies for field trips should be considered.
 Additional safety protocols include:

-- Complete the appropriate field trip participant agreement from ISU Office of Risk Management (https://www.riskmanagement.iastate.edu/travel/field-trips-other)
+- Complete the appropriate field trip participant agreement from ISU Office of Risk Management.

-- If necessary, organize schedule for limited group/class size based on field trip destination capacity
+- Organize schedule for limited group/class size based on field trip destination capacity.

-All courses for the fall semester are required to be developed within Canvas.
+All courses for the 2020-2021 academic year are required to be developed within Canvas.
 To support faculty in developing online, blended, and in-person courses, the Center for Excellence in Learning and Teaching (CELT) provides the ISU course template through Online Course Essentials.
-Individuals, as well as entire departments, can sign up for training.
 Consistent use of this template across campus will improve the overall experience for students and ensure that best practices for online teaching are implemented in all of our courses.